manasthakur/learn-vim/modules/module3.md

 And we keep performing repetitive tasks all the time, isn't it?

 #### Endnote:
-In this module, we learned a plethora of tricks to make us adapt the _Vim way_ of editing text.
+In this module, we learned a plethora of tricks to make us adapt to the _Vim way_ of editing text.
 Even though the learning curve is a bit steep, the joy that it will give you will be overwhelming.
 In the next module, we will tighten our belts and learn how the coder-you-envy writes code at the speed of thought using Vim.
 Till then, keep practicing.